9 Reasons Why You’re Not Getting Search Engine Traffic

 If you want search traffic, you need to conduct keyword research.
 I know I’ve said this before here and here, but being honest with yourself, how often do you actually do it?

 It’s your job to create content around the keywords that people are actually searching.
-To help you figure out which words they search, use the Google Keyword Tool.
+To help you figure out which keywords people are searching for, take a look at Ahrefs or SEMRush.

 3. You’re Not Creating Keyword-Focused Posts